EkoA/llm-shortcuts/README.md

 ```
 Name: Email Refiner
 Description: Converts draft emails into professional, concise communication
-Prompt: "Rewrite the following email to be more professional and concise while maintaining the core message: {user_input}"
+Prompt: "Rewrite the following email to be more professional and concise while maintaining the core message:"
 Input Type: Text
 ```

 ### ⚡ Recipe Execution

+[Recipe execution]: https://github.com/EkoA/llm-shortcuts/tree/main/images/recipe-execution.png "Recipe execution"

 **How to Use Recipes:**
 1. **Select a Recipe**: Choose from your saved recipes in the main list